abdelhamiderrahmouni/blade-component-scopes/README.md

 ## Contributing

-Thank you for considering contributing to `Scopes for Laravel Blade Components`!
+Thank you for considering contributing to `Blade Component Scopes`!
 The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ---
-`Scopes for Laravel Blade Components` is an open-sourced software licensed under the **[MIT license](https://opensource.org/licenses/MIT)**.
+`Blade Component Scopes` is an open-sourced software licensed under the **[MIT license](https://opensource.org/licenses/MIT)**.